oracle/coherence-operator/docs/user-guide.md

 ## Deploy JAR Containing Application Classes and Configuration files

 You can deploy a JAR that contains both application classes and configuration files.
 The sidecar image contains one or more JAR files, each of which can contain application classes, configuration files, or both.
-JAR files included in the sidecar image will be available on the Coherence classpath and all Java classes in those JAR files will be available for Classloading by the entire Coherence cluster.
-The configuration files must be included in the top level of a JAR file so that it can be referenced by the Coherence helm chart.
+JAR files included in the sidecar image are available on the Coherence classpath and all Java classes in those JAR files are available for Classloading by the entire Coherence cluster.
+The configuration files must be included in the top level of a JAR file so that it can be referenced by the Coherence Helm chart.
 An example of the sidecar image layout:

 ```bash
 files/